fishcus/KAP-manual/en/model/cube/aggregation_group.en.md

 <p align="center"> Figure 1</p>

-To alleviate the pressure on Cube building, Apache Kylin has released a series of advanced setting to help end user filter actual neededCuboid.
+To alleviate the pressure on Cube building, Apache Kylin has released a series of advanced setting to help end user filter actual needed Cuboid.
 These advanced settings include Aggrgation Group, Joint Dimension,Hierarchy Dimension and Mandatory Dimension.

-User can pick from dimensions in the cube into one or many aggregation group, by selecting dimension under `Includes`  window.
+User can pick dimensions in the cube into one or many aggregation groups, by selecting dimension under `Includes`  window.

 ![](images/agg-group-1.png)

 User can then set `Mandatory Dimension`, `Hierarchy Dimension` and `Hierarchy Dimension`.
-Dimensions under these three settings has to be included into  `Includes`  under this aggregation group first.
+Dimensions under these three settings have to be included into  `Includes`  under this aggregation group first.
 Once set properly, on the top left corner of aggragation group, estimated Cuboid number will be calculated and displayed.
 This can help you understand the complexity of the cube build.

 ![](images/agg-group-2.png)